I have a BA and an MA in Japanese studies from La Sapienza university, in Rome, and a second MA in Buddhist Studies from SOAS.

 Sannō shintō is a somewhat misleading label: clumped together under the same name, these multifarious narratives might be read as a unified, coherent theological system (possibly also created and diffused “top-down” by powerful religious institutions).
 Such a reading would however hide the fact that, at least in the middle ages, these narratives were manifold and often in contrast with each other, produced by numerous institutions and lineages which used the identity of the Hie deities to “situate” themselves in the fluid religious world of medieval Japan.

-Public lecture: ""The Sannō-sai: a Medieval festival and its Modern Interpretations"".
+Invited public lecture: "The Sannō-sai: a Medieval festival and its Modern Interpretations".